 It is possible to cure AGD with surgery.
 Adrenalectomy is a procedure that removes the diseased adrenal gland or or glands.
 In some cases, only part of a diseased adrenal gland is removed, such as when surgery is too difficult or risky for full removal.
 If signs continue after this type of surgery, medical therapy may also be needed.
 Most ferrets do well with surgery but the risks increase if the ferret has other diseases.

 Medical therapy is another option but does not cure AGD.
 In the best possible case, medical therapy can limit or reverse the changes due to AGD.
 Medical therapy does not prevent the diseased glands from growing, and so over time it is likely that signs will recur.
 Medications that can be effective in ferrets includes those that have an effect on sex steroid release such as gonadotropin-releasing hormone (i.e. GnRH) agonists (e.g. leuprolide acetate or Lupron® and deslorelin acetate implants or Superlorin®); androgen receptor blockers (e.g. flutamide or Eulexin® and bicalutamide or Casodex®); and anti-androgen drugs (e.g. finasteride or anastrozole or Arimidex®).
+Some veterinarians are of the opinion that early treatment with GnRH agonists could prevent adrenal gland disease from developing, but evidence in the North American population of pet ferrets is lacking and the long-term effects are unknown at this time.
 Melatonin implants, which have an effect on photoperiod, may occasionally be helpful.